Welcome to the Hotel Torino! No not in Turin. In Eritrea.

 I soon found out.
 Asmara.
 Where?
 Eritrea.
 Where’s that?
 Near Ethiopia.

-If you are wondering to yourself what Americans were doing in Eritrea in the 1960’s, read my post here:
+Now if you are wondering to yourself what Americans were doing in Eritrea in the 1960’s, read my post here:

 Now Ethiopia an Italian understands.
 We did split two wars.
 Eritrea is actually a former fascist Italian colony on the horn of Africa and in 1964 was under control and U. N. mandate of Ethiopia.
 Ethiopia wanted to keep Eritrea as it was her only outlet to the Red Sea.

 Italians had occupied Eritrea for decades – Mussolini wanted to build the new Rome.
 Italy had also occupied Libya but Libya and Eritrea alone do not a new Roman Empire make.
-Everywhere else in Africa and the Middle East was already occupied by British or the French.
+Everywhere else in Africa and the Middle East was already occupied by Brits or the French.
 Eritrea would be the jumping off point for the invasion of Ethiopia.
 Italy had been defeated by Ethiopia in 1896.
 Mussolini took no chances.
 He used planes, artillery and poison gas against troops on horseback and armed mostly with spears or outdated rifles.

 The Italian colonists followed the army and settled in, stayed on during WWII when the British took Eritrea from Italian troops and stayed on still rather than return to a war shattered Italy.
 They were still there in 1964 – some 30,000 in Asmara alone.
 My name fit right in.